STEP #1: BED BUG FREE Zone

 1.3: ENCASE YOUR MATTRESS AND BOX SPRING (AND PILLOWS)

 Encasements are essential in fighting against bed bugs.
 By sealing in your mattress you protect yourself from any bugs or eggs currently on it and from new populations moving in to your bed.
 There are now several manufacturers selling Zippered Encasement Mattress Protector that have membranes which breathe, are noiseless (and easy to sleep on) and are guaranteed bed bug proof.
 We’ve also found encasements available in stores such as Target and even some mattress stores.

 Remember to encase both your mattress and box spring.
 It’s best if you don’t remove the encasements for at least 18 months to ensure that any and all bed bugs are dead.

 We also recommend that you encase your pillows if possible.
 If you’ve heat treated your pillows this step may not be necessary, but it’s an extra precaution that can help.
-It’s useful after heat treating your pillows while you’re fighting the infestation in the rest of your dwelling in the same way as leaving your treated bedding bagged up while creating your safe zone.
+It’s useful after heat treating your pillows while you’re fighting the infestation in the rest of your dwelling in the same way as leaving your treated bedding bagged up while creating your Bed Bug Free Zone.

 1.4: TREATING YOUR BED FRAME AND HEADBOARD

 Now that you’ve taken care of your bedding and mattress/box-spring you must make sure your bed frame and headboard are bed bug free.
 Depending on what material these are your treatment options will vary.
 If you have a simple wooden or metal bed frame you will want to carefully vacuum the entire frame and check all crevices for signs of infestation.
 If possible you should heat treat your bed frame (see our ZappBug Room for more information).